En / Ru

 • Orange-fact

-Shantar Islands is an archipelago of 15 islands in the Sea of Okhotsk, Khabarovsk Krai.
+Shantar Islands are an archipelago of 15 islands in the Sea of Okhotsk, Khabarovsk Krai.
 Since 2013, it has the status of a National Park with a total area of 515.5 thousand hectares.
-The territory of islands is a habitat of many species of marine mammals, fish and animals, including wolfs, foxes, brown bears, stoats, sables, raccoon dogs, wolverines, and more than 240 species of birds.
+The territory of islands are home to many species of marine mammals, fish and animals, including wolves, foxes, brown bears, stoats, sables, raccoon dogs, wolverines, and more than 240 species of birds.

 The village of Polina Osipenko

 This place was not on our list.
 The fact that our group ended up in this typical Siberian village could be called a force majeure.
-There was not bad weather, and the helicopters were in good condition.
-But the air company, suddenly, changed the crew, and the flight to the Ongachan air base was postponed for 24 hours.
-Thanks to «superior force» we had an 18-hour ride on a dirty and falling apart bus with the proud name of “5 stars” along the dirt road to Briakan, a small settlement on the map of the Khabarovsk Krai, where the helicopter base was located.
-So we were forced to visit a village named after the Soviet aviator Polina Osipenko (in fact, Pelageya Dudnik), who studied to work at a poultry farm, but after 2 marriages to military pilots, chose the profession of an aviator.
-After several air records, in 1938 she and her female comrades made a non-stop flight from Moscow to Komsomolsk-on-Amur.
+There was no bad weather, and the helicopters were in good condition.
+But the airline suddenly changed the crew, and the flight to the Ongachan air base was postponed for 24 hours.
+Thanks to “force majeure” we had to take an 18-hour ride on a dirty and falling-apart bus with the proud name of “5 stars” along the dirt road to Briakan, a small settlement on the map of the Khabarovsk Krai, where the helicopter base was located.
+So we were forced to visit a village named after the Soviet aviator Polina Osipenko (in fact, Pelageya Dudnik), who studied to work at a poultry farm, but after two marriages to military pilots, chose the profession of an aviator.
+After several air records, in 1938 she and her female crew members made a non-stop flight from Moscow to Komsomolsk-on-Amur.
 But due to a lack of fuel, the girls had to make a hard emergency landing in the forest near this village.

 Air Base Ongachan

 Exactly at this point, the great journey to the Shantar Islands begins.
-An MI-8 helicopter brings tourists who want to see Shantars to this air base.
-A cozy camp is located in the bay, near Lake Ongachan on the shores of the Sea of Okhotsk.
+A Mi-8 helicopter brings tourists who want to see Shantar Islands to this air base.
+A cozy camp is located in the bay, near Lake Ongachan on the shore of the Sea of Okhotsk.
 The view is mysterious.
-On a long black beach there are tons of sunken logs, where chipmunks scurry around.
+On a long black beach there are tons of sunken logs, and chipmunks scurry around them.
 Rocks are constantly hidden by a thick fog, sometimes a Steller's sea eagle appears.
-Because of this fog, these places are considered as hard to reach areas.
+Because of this fog, these places are considered hard-to-reach areas.
 The fog prevents helicopters from landing and water transport from navigating.
-But also the fog once saved the bowhead whales from complete extermination by the whalers.
+But the fog also once saved the bowhead whales from complete extermination by the whalers.

-Ongachan looks like an old soviet pioneers camp.
-The small wooden huts have a maximum capacity of four people; a village style WC within walking distance from the hut; a bathhouse that is heated in the evenings, but water needs to be brought from the river in buckets; a gazebo with a sea view - from where whales and killer whales can be seen very clearly; and a dining cabin, where all the guests gathers for breakfast, lunch and dinner, right after the ship's bells ring.
+Ongachan looks like an old soviet pioneer camp.
+The small wooden huts have a maximum capacity of four people; a village-style WC within walking distance from the hut; a bathhouse that is heated in the evenings, but water needs to be brought from the river in buckets; a gazebo with a sea view — from where whales and killer whales can be seen very clearly; and a dining cabin, where all the guests gather for breakfast, lunch and dinner, right after the ship's bells ring.
 The best way to spend your free time between activities is to sleep or walk around.

 Small Shantar

-It's only about 15 minutes on a catamaran to get to the third largest island in the archipelago.
+It's only about 15 minutes on a catamaran to reach to the third-largest island in the archipelago.
 If you look at the map in the mess-deck, you will see that Small Shantar Island is shaped like a fish.
-Almost all of it is covered with taiga, completely uninhabited.
-Well by human beings.
-But Small Shantar was chosen by sea birds and the Steller's Sea Eagle, which is included into the Red Data Book of the Russian Federation.
+Almost all of it is covered with taiga and is completely uninhabited.
+Well, by human beings.
+But Small Shantar was chosen by sea birds and the Steller's Sea Eagle, which is included in the Red Data Book of the Russian Federation.
 You can see its huge nest on a high cliff as soon as you land on the island.

-Curious «floats» stick out of the water in the quiet bay - those are ringed seals and bearded seals (Erignathus barbatus), they like to look at new visitors.
-They prefer to keep a distance, but with each dive come closer to the people.
-Before this trip, I honestly thought that all these similar-looking «faces», sticking out of the water and snooping around the boat, were phocids.
+Curious “floats” stick out of the water in the quiet bay — those are ringed seals and bearded seals (Erignathus barbatus), they like to look at new visitors.
+They prefer to keep a distance, but with each dive, they come closer to the people.
+Before this trip, I honestly thought that all these similar-looking “faces”, sticking out of the water and snooping around the boat, were phocids.
 And now I know that this one, for example, is a bearded seal.
-The second largest seal in the Arctic after the walrus.
-Like whales, it communicates with congeners through a variety of sounds and whistles.
-They live easily as neighbors with ringed seals and Steller sea lions, without any competition for food, because bearded seals do not eat fish, but krill from the sea’s bottom.
+It is the second-largest seal in the Arctic after the walrus.
+Like whales, it communicates with other members of its spices through a variety of sounds and whistles.
+They live peacefulle alongside with ringed seals and Steller sea lions, without any competition for food, because bearded seals do not eat fish, but krill from the seabed.

 If you go to the forest, you can pretty easily pick a full basket of cloudberries and lingonberries.
 Well, I didn’t have a basket with me and in a fisherman’s suit I would feel like an astronaut who landed on an unfamiliar planet.

-It is believed that the traveler Ivan Moskvitin was the first who discovered the Shantar Islands.
-He researched them for several years after the discovery in 1639.
-But even after his reports, the islands were not interesting for anyone.
-For many years neither sailors, nor local fishermen would risk to travel there.
-Only whalers in the early XIX century, driven by profit, went there.
+It is believed that the traveler Ivan Moskvitin was the first to discover the Shantar Islands.
+He explores them for several years after the discovery in 1639.
+But even after his reports, the islands did not interest anyone.
+For many years neither sailors, nor local fishermen would risk to traveling there.
+Only whalers in the early 19th century, driven by profit, went there.

 Feklistov Island

-We arrived on Feklistov Island at sunset for a night, set up camp, and made a big fire.
-The Shantar Islands are only a few kilometers apart, but it's pretty difficult to get from one to another due to the hard fast currents and heavy storms.
+We arrived on Feklistov Island at sunset to spend the night, set up camp, and made a big fire.
+The Shantar Islands are only a few kilometers apart, but it's pretty difficult to get from one island to another due to strong, fast currents and heavy storms.
 We got stuck in one of them.
-For two hours we tried to get to Feklistov Island, it felt like waves were playing with our catamaran as if it was a rugby ball and just threw us to the shore.
+For two hours we tried to get to Feklistov Island, it felt like the waves were playing with our catamaran as if it was a rugby ball and simply throwing us toward the shore.

-We all got wet, got lots of bruises and bumps, but still got to the land.
+We all got wet, got lots of bruises and bumps, but still made it to land.
 We hung our clothes to dry, sat by the fire and chatted for a long time.
-Someone even took the chance to swim in the cold sea, there are several bays where the access to the water is quite easy on Feklistov Island.
-But most of the island, with a length of almost 40 km, is inaccessible and especially unsuitable for any kind of activities.
+On Feklistov Island, there are several bays where the access to the water is quite easy.
+But most of the island, which is almost 40 km long, is inaccessible and especially unsuitable for any kind of activities.

 Big Shantar

 We spent a long time in the bay near Big Shantar.
-Over the year, currents change coastal reliefs: where there were depths last year, this time can be shallow.
+Over the years, currents change coastal reliefs: where there was deep water last year, this time can be shallow.
 On a narrow sandspit, there is a camp for employees of the National Park.
-Several people are always living there, keeping records and patrolling the marine surroundings.
+Several people are always live there, monitoring wildlife and patrolling the marine surroundings.
 The views are fantastic there.
-On one side there are high cliffs with spruce trees «touching» clouds of fog.
+On one side there are high cliffs with spruce trees “touching” clouds of fog.
 On the other side, behind a mound of small stones, there is open water.

-Big Shantar seems to look the same as it did during the prehistoric period.
+Big Shantar seems to look as if it still belongedt o the prehistoric period.
 Rivers are full of fish.
 A dense forest.
 Deadfall and sunken logs.
 Virgin pebble beaches, long and wide even at high tide.
 Mount Veselaya rises above the ancient world.
-Everything would be absolutely wild here, if Fedor Konyukhov had not come there, and built the Chapel of St. Nicholas of Myra in this wilderness, for some reason.
-Well, bears got into the habit of walking to the church; they tear their claws on the walls and look for some food.
+Everything would be absolutely wild here, if Fedor Konyukhov had not come here and built the Chapel of St. Nicholas of Myra in this wilderness, for some reason.
+Well, bears got into the habit of walking to the church; they tear their claws on the walls and look for food.

 • Orange-fact